Vintage wooden hourglass in a dream on cream linen with sand falling in mid-flow and a wildflower in a small glass jar and a folded note beside it

 Astrological note: A dream of a burning deadline often comes during tense transits of Saturn through your 6th or 10th house, during its aspects to Mercury, and in periods of Mars in opposition to your Sun.
 Capricorns, Virgos, and Aries recognize this dream with particular accuracy.
 If Saturn is now touching your Mercury — the Guardian reacts to the pressure of time, and the dream conveys this through the panic feeling of “minutes, seconds.”

-If the interferences are external — there are conditions around you in which “to keep up” is simply impossible; it’s worth acknowledging, rather than punishing yourself for not being a magician.
-If the interferences are internal — tiredness makes simple tasks hard; it’s worth giving yourself rest, not “pulling yourself together and doing it by force.”
-If you are scolded for “not keeping up” — it’s worth understanding where the evaluation comes from: from the real situation or from the old voice “I am never good.”
-If for the first time you say “I am not keeping up, and this is not my fault” — this is an important step toward mature self-esteem, and it’s worth protecting as a support.
+If you are scolded for not keeping up, understand where the judgment comes from: from the real situation, or from the old voice “I am never good.”
+If, for the first time, you say “I am not keeping up, and this is not my fault,” this is an important step toward mature self-esteem.
+Protect it as a support.

 Ask yourself: “What ‘I am not keeping up’ lives in me as a constant script — and what is really behind it: objective overload or an old inner voice that never praises me?”